 “Hello?”
 I call into the darkness.
 “Who’s there?”

 No reply.
-Underbrush crunches in the dark as I move towards the sounds.
-The strange clicking gets louder as I reach the edge of the trees and peer into the inky blackness in-between.
-I take another cautious step into the forest, and stand in the dark, waiting for what feels like an eternity for my eyes to adjust to the low light.
-Deeper inside the forest, cloaked in darkness, the thick liquid clicking sound gets more frantic and a good deal louder.
+Frozen vegetation crunches loudly under my bare feet as I move clumsily towards the sound, into the darkness ahead.
+The moist clicking gets louder as I reach the edge of the trees and peer into the inky blackness.
+I take cautious step into the forest and stand in the dark, waiting for my eyes to adjust to the low light.
+From deeper inside the forest, the thick liquid clicking sound gets faster and louder.
 The sound is unnatural.
-It sends shivers crawling up my spine – maybe this wasn’t such a great idea.
+It grates against my sanity and sends shivers up my spine.
+Maybe stumbling towards terrifying sounds in the spooky-ass forest isn’t such a great idea.

 Silence.
-Whatever is out there has stopped moving.
-My heartbeat is deafening, each beat thundering in my ears like artillery fire, drowning out the subtle sounds of the forest around me.
-I fall silently to a knee and scan the darkness ahead with partially adjusted eyes.
-In front of me, maybe 10 or 15 feet, a grey smudge that could almost be the shape of a man hunkers motionless, half hidden behind one of the larger tree trunks.
-The strange clicking sounds return, playing tricks on my ears as they seem to dance between the trees, clicking and slurping with a wet thickness from several places at once.
-Keeping my eyes locked on the strange form ahead of me, I search the underbrush by touch, grasping as quietly as I can for some kind of weapon – a rock, a branch, anything.
-Finally, my frigid fingers wrap around a fist-sized rock, but as I try and lift the rock from the ground, it slips from my weakened, numb fingers, crashing loudly into the underbrush at my feet.
+Whatever is out there has stopped moving and gone quiet.
+My heartbeat is deafening, each beat thundering in my ears like artillery, drowning out the subtle sounds of the forest around me.
+I fall to a knee and scan the darkness ahead with partially adjusted eyes.
+In front of me, maybe 10 or 15 feet, a grey smudge in the shape of a man hunkers motionless, half obscured behind one of the larger trees.
+The strange clicking returns, playing tricks on my ears as the noise seems to dance between the trees, clicking and slurping with a liquid awfulness from several places at once.
+Keeping my eyes locked on the strange form ahead of me, I search the underbrush blindly, grasping as quietly as I can for a weapon – a rock, a branch, anything.
+Finally, my frigid fingers find a fist-sized rock, but as I try and lift the rock from the ground, it slips from my numb fingers, crashing loudly into the underbrush at my feet.

 In the stillness of the snow-dampened forest, it sounds like a cannon.

 Terror screams through me as the thing in front of me of snaps its head towards the sound with an audible hiss.
 I can make out the outline of a human-shaped head attached to a hunched, feral body covered in motley white corpse flesh.
-Without warning, a triangle of three blood-red lights blaze to life in the center of the monster’s face, blinding me and throwing towering shadows of ink and blood high into the upper reaches of the canopy.
-The forest looks like a vision of hell.
+Without warning, a triangular trio of blood-red lights blazes to life in the center of the monster’s face, blinding me and throwing towering shadows of ink and blood high into the upper reaches of the canopy.
+In an instant, the forest is transformed into a vision of hell.

 Then the monster screams.

 The scream is inhuman.
-It’s impossibly loud, expanding violently into the subsonic and ultrasonic all at once.
-It splits through the winter air like lightning through a black sky, chasing every other sound back into the darkness beyond the blood red lights.
-I stumble backwards, trip over my own legs, and fall to the ground.
-My tailbone smacks into the cold earth, sending a lance of pain up my spine.
+It’s impossibly loud, expanding violently into the subsonic and ultrasonic at the same time.
+The noise splits through the winter air like lightning through a black sky, chasing every other sound back into the darkness beyond the blood red lights.
+I stumble backwards, trip over my own legs, and hit the ground hard.
+My tailbone smacks into the cold earth, sending a jolt of pain through my frozen body.
 I hear underbrush cracking and the snap of branches as the crimson shafts of light sway and bounce in my direction.

-I scramble to find traction as I crabwalk backwards in terror, desperate to put distance between myself and the blood red search light.
+I scramble to find traction as I crabwalk backwards in terror, desperate to put distance between myself and the thing with the blood red lights for a face.
 My brain screams at me to stand up and run, but terror pins me to the ground.
-I’m terrified, too afraid to turn my back on the mesmerizing red glow, but sure that my life depends on getting the hell away from it.
+I’m terrified, too afraid to turn my back on the mesmerizing red glow, but equally sure that my life depends on getting the hell away from this thing – and fast.

-Three human-looking figures, faces and bodies hidden entirely by ragged animal pelts, wait like sentinels on the beach in front of me.
-They stand in a line, blocking any further escape.
-Two of them hold wooden spears, and one – the taller figure in the center of their formation – holds a clear bottle, half-full of sloshing brown liquid, in his gloved right hand.
-A filthy rag is stuffed into the mouth of the bottle, which the tall figure in the center is trying to light with the small flaming stick in his other hand.
+Three human-sized figures, faces and bodies hidden entirely by ragged animal pelts, wait like sentinels on the beach in front of me.
+They stand in a line, blocking my escape.
+Two of them hold wooden spears, and one – the taller figure in the center of their formation – holds a clear bottle, half-full of sloshing brown liquid, in a gloved right hand.
+A filthy rag is stuffed into the mouth of the bottle, which the tall figure in the center is trying to light with a small flaming stick.

-“Get Down!” the tall figure says, a strong male voice booming over the nightmare screams still pouring out of the forest.
-3 Shafts of intense red light stab out from the trees, flicking and jumping around the three figures on the beach, perhaps drawn to the sound of the tall figure’s booming voice.
+“Get Down,” the tall figure bellows, his muffled voice booming over the nightmare screams still pouring out of the forest behind me.
+3 Shafts of intense red light stab out from the trees, flicking and jumping between the three figures on the beach, perhaps drawn to the sound of the tall figure’s voice.

-I’m frozen in place, torn between the terror in the woods, and the men (armed men) blocking my path.
+I’m frozen in place, torn between the terror in the woods, and the figures blocking my path.

 I’m calculating the odds of a desperate dive back into the underbrush when I’m tackled from behind by the shorter, pelt-covered figure on the right.
 We hit the ground hard, but my body is so numb from the cold that I barely register the impact.
-The stench from the animal pelts is overpowering and, for a moment, I’m afraid I’m going to throw up.
-I struggle against the mass of fur and limbs on top of me, but strong arms pin me to the ground on my stomach, as a knee digs roughly into my back, to immobilize me.
-The sharp rocks of the beach dig into my face, smearing small smudges of blood on the stones beneath my cheek.
+The stench from the animal pelts is overpowering and, for a moment, I fight the sudden urge to vomit.
+I struggle against the mass of fur and limbs on top of me, but strong arms pin me to the ground.
+The figure rolls me onto my stomach as a knee digs roughly into the small of my back, immobilizing me.
+The sharp rocks of the beach dig into my face, smearing small smudges of my blood onto the stones beneath my cheek.

-“Stay down, dumb ass.
-And stay quiet” My captor hisses in my ear.
-“We’re trying to help!”
+“Stay down, dumbass.
+And stay quiet,” my captor hisses in my ear.
+“We’re trying to save your dumb ass!”

-From the corner of my eye I see the dirty cloth leap into flames in the larger man’s hand, racing towards the liquid in the bottle.
-He hurls the bottle into the woods, aiming for the point where the crimson beams of light seem to intersect.
-The bottle arcs through the air, trailing a thin tongue of flame that traces a lingering path across my rapidly burring vision, before exploding with a crash onto the forest floor in a deafening gust of heat and light.
-The last thing I hear, before blacking out completely, is the sound of something large crashing through the underbrush and away from the flames.
+From the corner of my eye, I see the dirty cloth leap into flames in the larger man’s hand, fire racing towards the liquid in the bottle.
+He hurls the bottle into the woods, aiming for the point where the crimson beams of light seem to originate.
+The bottle arcs through the air, trailing a thin tongue of flame that traces a lingering path across my rapidly burring vision.
+It explodes with a crash on the forest floor in a deafening gust of heat and light.
+The last thing I hear, before blacking out completely, is the sound of something large crashing through the underbrush, away from the flames.